Atishfulzade/calculator/README.md

 3. Click on the "=" button to see the result.

+4. To clear all the input, click on the "AC" button.
+5.
-4. To clear the input, click on the "C" button.
+4. To clear the input, click on the "DE" button.

 ## Deployment